MoH optimistic of hitting 70% vaccination goal by year's end - The Scoop

 ‘Buy supplies in fair amount’

-With reports of the public hoarding supplies such as face masks and hand sanitisers, YB Dato Amin Liew said there is no reason to panic and behave irrationally.
+Joining the health minister in the press conference, YB Dato Amin Liew said there is no reason to panic and behave irrationally following reports of the public hoarding supplies such as face masks and hand sanitisers.

 “We have seen this phenomenon last year.
 Buy in fair amount so that everybody will get their fair share of what they need,” he said.